365 Best Sights in Vietnam

 81 Huyen Tran Cong Chua, Vietnam

-Rate Includes: Included in the 40,000d entrance ticket to Marble Mountains
+Included in 40,000d entrance ticket to Marble Mountains

 Lo Voi Beach

-Locals seem to prefer walking along Nguyen Van Cuu Street's sidewalk at dawn and dusk rather than on this long white-sand beach, which is usually dotted with the round basket-boats the fishermen use to get to shore.
+Locals seem to prefer walking along Nguyen Van Cuu Street's sidewalk at dawn and dusk rather than on this long sandy beach, which is usually dotted with the round basket-boats the fishermen use to get to shore.
 Despite being right in town, Lo Voi Beach is usually deserted during the day.
 Fishing boats moored just offshore make this beautiful beach even more picturesque.
+The water is pretty shallow for a long way out (especially at low tide), making it not ideal for swimming.
 Amenities: none.
-Best for: solitude; sunrise; sunset; swimming; walking.
+Best for: solitude; sunrise; sunset; walking.

 Long Hai Beach

 This beach is about a 90-minute drive from Ho Chi Minh City and 15 km (9 miles) along the coast from Vung Tau, but it feels like it's worlds away.
-Opposite the Dinh Co Temple, a series of shacks offer deck chairs for rent, as well as food and drinks.
+Opposite the Dinh Co Temple, there are sun loungers and umbrellas for rent, as well as food and drinks sold by street vendors including grilled seafood at very cheap prices.
 The beach is not patrolled but the water is calm with no surf and the golden sand stretches for miles.
 Amenities: food and drink.
 Best for: sunsets; swimming; walking.

 Long Son Pagoda